 - Elevation – Put your leg on pillow while sitting or lying, this will prevent swelling.

 - Chiropractic adjustments of the hips, spine, and patello-femoral joint can help mobilize the joints back into their proper alignment.
 This will alleviate joint stress, reduce inflammation, and promote healing of the joint and surrounding soft tissue.
 When combined with corrective exercises treatment can be very effective.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.

 - Acupuncture involves placing thin needles into the skin, at specific points of the body.
 It can help relieve knee pain caused by osteoarthritis.
+To experience the benefits of acupuncture or discover if another treatment might better support you, schedule an initial consultation for evaluation and first treatment.

 How To Prevent Knee Pain?